JordJ123/LEGO-Mindstorm-Tasks-Group16/README.md

 | medium (120) | 34          | 125         | 114         | 140         | 37          | 73          | 215         | 105.43 | 59.15          |
 | fast (240)   | 50          | 60          | 162         | 30          | 60          | 56          | 41          | 65.57  | 40.64          |

-2. **Discuss the reliability of the motors based on your findings.**<br>
+2. **Discuss the reliability of the motors based on your findings.**

 These results show that motors are unreliable, no matter what the speed is set to on the motors.
 Each motor speed seems to results in a wide range of distances that the ev3 can reach before veering off course.
 Despite this, it does appear that slower the speed, more likely it is to reach a peak distance or less likely to only go a small distance before it veers off.
 Overall, this data shows that other methods are needed to try to keep the ev3 driving straight instead of just relying on the motors.

 <br>